akirak/prism-emacs-lisp/README.md

 This repository contains the following things:

 - Emacs Lisp language support for [Prism.js](http://prismjs.com/)
-- [Dracula](https://draculatheme.com/) theme for Prism.js focusing on highlighting of the language
+- [Dracula](https://draculatheme.com/) theme for Prism.js with extensive support for the language

 ## Screenshots